By Liz Swedock

 What can I do if I am fired or my employment is otherwise impacted because I have been in contact with a person who has COVID-19 or might have COVID-19?

-Again, depending on individual circumstances, this might constitute unlawful discrimination on the basis that you are œassociated with a disabled individual.
+Again, depending on individual circumstances, this might constitute unlawful discrimination on the basis that you are associated with a disabled individual.
 It is illegal for an employer to treat someone differently because they are associated with a disabled person.
 This will need to be evaluated on an individual basis to determine if your rights are being violated.

 CARES ACT- Individual Payments

-The CARES Act provides for Economic Impact Payments to American households of up to $1,200 per adult for individuals whose income was less than $99,000 ( or $198,000 for joint filers) and $500 per child under 17 years old “ or up to $3,400 for a family of four.
+The CARES Act provides for Economic Impact Payments to American households of up to $1,200 per adult for individuals whose income was less than $99,000 (or $198,000 for joint filers) and $500 per child under 17 years old “ or up to $3,400 for a family of four.

-Additionally, the IRS will use the information on the Form SSA-1099 and Form RRB-1099 to generate $1,200 Economic Impact Payments to Social Security recipients who did not file tax returns in 2018 or 2019.
+Additionally, the IRS will use the information on Form SSA-1099 and Form RRB-1099 to generate $1,200 Economic Impact Payments to Social Security recipients who did not file tax returns in 2018 or 2019.
 Recipients will receive these payments as a direct deposit or by paper check, just as they would normally receive their benefits.

 The United States Treasury is launching a web-based portal for individuals to provide their banking information to the IRS online, so that individuals can receive payments immediately, as opposed to checks in the mail.